-How to Make Oven-Baked Tomatoes
+How to Cook Oven-Baked Tomatoes

-You will also find a video about growing tomatoes, a quiz, and other information.
+On this page you will also find a video about growing tomatoes, a quiz, and other information.

 - You can store the baked tomatoes in a jar to use later, and give them as a gift.
 They look very attractive in a glass jar.

 - They are great to eat on their own, with salad and cold food, as an accompaniment to hot meats fish or a vegetarian meal, in a sauce or as a spread, dip or an omelet filling.

 Please Give This Recipe A Rating To Help Other Readers

 - Large baking tray